Counseling Approaches

 Person-Centered Therapy

 Person-centered therapy empowers and motivates a client through the therapeutic process based on a framework that believes the client is the best expert of their own health and well-being.
-Placing a high value on building a robust and positive client/therapist relationship rooted in unconditional positive regard (warm mutual acceptance), person centered therapy instills effective communication techniques, strengthens self-awareness, and cultivates self-acceptance.
-Together, the client and therapist will identify desired change and establish support scaffolding for making that desired change.
+Placing a high value on building a positive client/therapist relationship rooted in unconditional positive regard,, person centered therapy instills effective communication techniques, strengthens self-awareness, and cultivates self-acceptance.

 -